ian-davis-1995/SocialMediaEmulator/README.md

 cherrypy.session.get("ldap_authenticated", 0) == 1
 ```

-The necessary modifications would need to made in: `backend/login/views.py:14`.
+The necessary modifications would need to be made in: `backend/login/views.py:14`.

 # Source Code Overview